niu-wcs/wrf-run/README.md

 The run time parameters (starttime, rundays, runhours) need to be defined in the control.txt file, remember that runhours is in ADDITION to rundays, so keep that in mind when setting these parameters.
 It is recommended to run multiple "test jobs" using different node/processor count settings to find the ideal times on your HPC system, there are numerous papers in the body of literature you may investigate to get an idea on good starting points.
 Once your control.txt file has been written you may run the python script **run_wrf.py** from the head directory to push the process to the background (Allowing you to safely close an SSH session and let the process completely run), or, if you want the output pushed to your SSH client, you may run **Application.py** in the scripts/ directory (Please note this script will not run in the background, so if you are disconnected, the script will terminate at the position it is at).
 All logging information will be saved to a log file in the scripts/ directory, and will be moved to a /logs/ folder upon script completion.

 ### Adding Model Sources ###
-This script package was written for the CFSv2 forecast system or the North American Regional Reanalysis (NARR) as an input for the WRF model, however the script package is dynamic enough to allow for quick additions of other model sources.
+This script package was written for the Climate Forecast System version 2.0 (CFSv2) forecast system or the North American Regional Reanalysis (NARR) as input for the WRF model, however the script package is dynamic enough to allow for quick additions of other model sources.

 First, you will need to obtain the VTable files for your specific model data source and include these in the vtables directory in this package.